-I grew up in the music industry, with my father and brothers being musicians.
-David has been doing it for many years as well.
-We saw that there was a big shift in the mid 2000′s.
+I grew up in the music industry with my father and brothers being musicians.
+David has been doing it for many years as well, and we saw that there was a big shift in the mid-2000′s.
 We were creating all of our music on laptops, going on tours, and living the music lifestyle in a 21st century way, which was brand new back then.
-So we understood the marketing and production aspects, and when we looked around, we saw that it wasn’t being met.
-A lot of the artists would get frustrated, going to engineering schools, and learning to work on SSL and Neve consoles, and use Pro Tools.
-Whilst that’s a great trade, which I grew up in, most of the people that were going to these engineer schools were artists at heart, and they really wanted to learn the tools as a means to express themselves, as opposed to working a job recording other people’s music.
+So we understood the marketing and production aspects, and when we looked around, we saw that the needs of aspiring artists weren’t being met.
+A lot of them would get frustrated by going to engineering schools and learning how to work on SSL or Neve consoles and use Pro Tools.
+Whilst that’s a great trade, most of the people that were going to these engineer schools were artists at heart, and they really wanted to learn the tools as a means to express themselves, as opposed to working a job recording other people’s music.
 So we started Icon on pure grit and faith.

-We didn’t start with any investment or gear.
-We got everyone that we knew in the music industry into a room in 2006, and said “We believe that this idea needs to exist, and it needs to be an artist-first collective.
-Not an institute or academy.
+We didn’t have any investment or gear in the beginning.
+We called together everyone we knew in the music industry into a room in 2006, and said, “We believe that this idea needs to exist, and it needs to be an artist-first collective; not an institute or academy.
 It’s about doing this together.
-If anyone wants to join us, we’re taking deposits for our first quarter, which will start in 2 weeks.”
+If anyone wants to join us, we’re taking deposits for our first quarter, which will start in two weeks.”
 That’s basically how Icon came about.
-It was in a room the size of a bedroom in downtown LA.
-It’s been steadily growing ever since.
+It was in a room the size of a bedroom in downtown LA, and it’s been growing steadily ever since.

 Also, we were doing some teaching on the side already.
 People had already approached us about teaching them as personal clients, so we already had a pool of people who were interested in us educating them.